How to Replace a Car Battery

 How often: Every 3-5 years

-If you need to jump start your car in the morning, it might be time for a new battery.
-You can bring your car to a NAPA AutoCare Center for a new battery or you can change it yourself.
+If you need to jump start your car in the morning, it might be time for a new car battery.
+You can bring your car to a NAPA AutoCare Center where we can replace the car battery for you or you can change it yourself.

-Changing a car battery is a relatively easy job that can be accomplished with only a few tools.
-However, some vehicles’ batteries are located in tough-to-service areas such as under the front fender, under the rear seat or in the trunk.
-If this is the case, consider having it changed at your local NAPA AutoCare Center.
+Replacing a car battery is a relatively easy job that can be accomplished with only a few tools.
+However, some vehicles' car batteries are located in tough-to-service areas such as under the front fender, under the rear seat or in the trunk.
+If this is the case, consider changing the car battery at your local NAPA AutoCare Center.

-Your battery supplies the electrical current necessary to start the engine.
+Your car battery supplies the electrical current necessary to start the engine.
 It also provides necessary power to the electrical components and accessories even when the vehicle's engine isn't running.
-The battery also acts as voltage stabilizer for the whole electrical system.
+The car battery also acts as a voltage stabilizer for the whole electrical system.

 - New battery